thoughtspot/thoughtspot.github.io/_app-integrate/reference/user-api.md

 ---
 title: [User API]
+summary: "The User APIs enable you to manage user- and group-related operations in the ThoughtSpot system."

-last_updated: tbd
+last_updated: 11/18/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-The User APIs enable you to manage user- and group-related operations in the ThoughtSpot system.
+You can use the User APIs to manage your users and groups in ThoughtSpot.
 For example, you may want to view all users and groups in your ThoughtSpot cluster.

 ## Transfer ownership
 Use this API to transfer ownership of _all_ objects from one user to another.